prajaktakoli/obsidian/Java/Java.md

 JVM is platform dependent
 Java is not
-JVM understands only bytecode, so java code needs to be convert into byte code
+JVM understands only bytecode, so java code needs to be convert into byte code which is a compiler so javac is used and then bytecode will run on jvm main function is needed

+in java, everything should be an object